ShadowLight8/Si4713_FM_RDS/README.md

 # Si4713_FM_RDS
 Si4713_FM_RDS Plugin for Falcon Player (FPP)

-Using a Raspberry Pi 3 and Adafruit's Si4713 FM transmitter breakout board with RDS or Radio Text support.
+Using a Raspberry Pi and Adafruit's Si4713 FM transmitter breakout board with RDS or Radio Text support.
 This plugin allows the Falcon Player (FPP) to control the Si4713 FM transmitter, including sending RDS or Radio Text messages out on the broadcast.

-FPP reads the Title, Artist, Track Number, and Length from the media's metadata, which is sent out as RDS data.
+FPP reads the Title, Artist, and Track Number from the media's metadata, which is sent out as RDS data.

 ## Instructions
 ### Installation
 In FPP, under Content Setup, open the Plugin Manager.
 Find "Si4713 FM and RDS" and install.
 A restart of FPPD is needed.
+Can be manually added by using https://raw.githubusercontent.com/ShadowLight8/Si4713_FM_RDS/master/pluginInfo.json

 ### Initial setup - Hardware
 - Physical connection from Pi -> Si4713